• Skip to main content

 Standing in line to get scallion pancakes in Shanghai

 I ended up getting a bag of 6 pancakes for less than a dollar.
 They were extremely dense and greasy and tasted of oil that had been recycled one too many times, but there was something about these cigarette ash sprinkled pancakes that stuck with me long after my visit and caused me to have cravings.
-Perhaps they were laced with opium, all I know is that when the mood strikes for some savory fried dough, a few scalllion pancakes is all it takes to slay the hunger.
+All I know is that when the mood strikes for some savory fried dough, a few scallion pancakes is all it takes to slay the hunger.

 By avoiding the temptation to roll out your scallion pancakes too thin you get nice layers of dough making the finished pancake flaky.